Godhood and Theosis

 Jaroslav Pelikan, the Sterling Professor Emeritus of History at Yale University who is considered one of the world's leading scholars in the history of Christianity, stated,

-"It was as essential for theosis as it was for the incarnation itself not to be viewed as analogous to Classical Greek theories about the promotion of human beings to divine rank, and in that sense not to be defined by natural theology at all; on such errors they pronounced their 'Anathema!'" (p.312.)
+"It was as essential for theosis as it was for the incarnation itself not to be viewed as analogous to Classical Greek theories about the promotion of human beings to divine rank, and in that sense not to be defined by natural theology at all; on such errors they pronounced their 'Anathema!'"
+(Mormon America, 312.)

-After citing several experts in this field, the Ostlings concluded their chapter by saying,
+After citing these and other experts in this field, the Ostlings concluded their chapter by saying,

-"It seems clear that support for the Mormon doctrines of a corporeal and limited God, eternal progress, and deification cannot be found in Eastern Orthodoxy, the early church fathers, or the twentieth-century writings of C. S. Lewis" (p.313).
+"It seems clear that support for the Mormon doctrines of a corporeal and limited God, eternal progress, and deification cannot be found in Eastern Orthodoxy, the early church fathers, or the twentieth-century writings of C. S. Lewis" (Mormon America, 313).

 How Can Being God Over Your Own Kingdom Really Be Heaven?